Executive Summary

 1. Community Asset Mapping: A comprehensive assessment of natural features and resources, people, built environment, civic resources, and businesses of the region.
 TC has developed a model local inventory, Sustainable Happy Valley.

-2. Assessment of consumption and external dependencies: Reliable estimates of the quantities of things consumed by the community.
+2. Assessment of consumption and external dependencies: Reliable estimates of the quantities of things consumed by the community, not the costs.
 Where do goods and services come from and what are the risks to the supply chain that can be addressed by each community?
+The supply chain problem is becoming increasingly pressing.

 3. Assessment of economic potential: What is the potential of the local community to produce the goods and services it needs to achieve greater self-reliance, reduce dependencies, and preserve the environment?
 What capacities must be developed?